palewire/first-automated-chart/docs/index.md

  'entitlements': {}}
 ```

-If an error appears, you'll need to verify that you have entered your token correctly.
-If you are sure you have, you might need to check that your token has the correct permissions.
-It should have all of the permissions checked when you created it.
+If an error appears, verify that you entered your token correctly.
+If you are sure you have, check that your token has the correct permissions in the Datawrapper settings panel.

 ## Import data